Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Methodology

 Finally, the stopping criterion is checked, i.e., whether the number of cusps is constant with respect to the previous $\Niterdiv$ steps.

-The statistical aspect of the stopping criterion is defined similarly: The change in energy at each point compared to the previous sequential step is calculated.
-If the maximum difference of the energy towards the previous iterations in the whole subspace is lower than a threshold $\DeltaEstat$ for the next $\Niterdelta$ iterations, also the statistical aspect of the stopping criterion is fulfilled.
-If both subcriteria are met, the criterion itself is fulfilled and the sampling stops.
+The statistical aspect of the stopping criterion is defined in a similar way: The change in energy at each point compared to the previous sequential step is calculated.
+If the maximum difference of the energy towards the previous iterations in the whole subspace is lower than a threshold $\DeltaEstat$ for $\Niterdelta$ iterations in a row, also the statistical aspect of the stopping criterion is fulfilled.
+If both subcriteria are met, the overall criterion itself is fulfilled and the sampling stops.
 A Voronoi tesselation can be applied to the cusps to divide the subspaces into cells.
 Strictly speaking only the maximum difference in the overall subspace is needed to evaluate energetic aspect, but the calculation of the maximum difference in each Voronoi cell provides a closer look on what is happening in the cells while sampling the subspace.

-To summarize, both the overall energy as well as the number of cusps are monitored.
+To summarise, both the overall energy as well as the number of cusps are monitored.
 Convergence is reached once both, the energy and the number of cusps are stable for a certain number of iterations.
-The relevant parameters are listed in Table~\ref{table}.

-In this work, $\Niterdelta$ and $\Niterdiv$ are chosen as 3.
-Moreover, as mentioned already above, a fixed value of $\Ncand=200$ was considered.
+In this work, $\Niterdelta$ and $\Niterdiv$ are chosen equal to $3$.